KizMistry/Yoga-Utopia/README.md

 The website was shared with family and friends to test the websites usage and no problems/issues were mentioned in their feedback.

-There is a minor bug with the hamburger menu: the area of the clickable button does not cover the full surface area of the hamburger icon displayed on the devices screen.

 ### Validator Testing

 - HTML